 Every October, CPJ releases our report on poverty in Canada.
 It highlights the unequal effects of poverty on racialized people, single-parent families, single seniors and adults, children, persons with disabilities, and Indigenous peoples.
 We also report on poverty rates of provinces, territories, and communities across Canada.

 Poverty in Canada is persistently leaving people and communities on the margins.
-According to the Low Income Measure, 1 in 7 Canadians (or 13.9%) live in poverty.
+According to the Census Family Low Income Measure (CFLIM-AT), 1 in 6 people in Canada (or 16.8%) live in poverty.

 Although regular commitments have been made in Parliament since 1989 to end child poverty, including a 2015 motion, M-534, unanimously approved (save one abstention), child poverty in Canada persists.

 We know that poverty rates only tell us part of the reality of poverty in Canada.
 The reality also includes isolation and marginalization, as well as social and health impacts.

 According to the CFLIM-AT, 36.0% of all single-parent families live in poverty.
 Meanwhile, 47.4% of children in lone-parent families live in poverty.

 The legacy of colonialism and exploitation has inflicted deep and intergenerational damage on Indigenous communities.
 The poverty rate of Indigenous people is 23.6% (LIM-AT).

 Racialized people in Canada, whether recent immigrants (including refugee claimants, convention refugees and landed immigrants) face challenges, including a lack of access to affordable housing and childcare, difficulty finding adequate employment or training, and a lack of recognition of credentials.
 According to the LIM-At, 20.8% of racialized people experience poverty.